Health & Safety Travel Advice

 Beach Safety

-Again, you are unlikely to see any lifeguards on beaches in Latin America.
+The Pacific coast is wild and dangerous.
+There are very few lifeguards on beaches in Latin America.
 Take time to familiarise yourself with the beach and also take local advice particularly regarding swell and currents.
 On sandy beaches one way you may be able to identify strong currents is by looking out for distinct sandy patches in the face of breaking waves – avoid these stretches.
 If you are caught in a current, do not panic, swim sideways out of the current – do not swim back against it.
 Take great care in areas where there are motorised craft of any sort sharing the water with swimmers.
-If in doubt, don’t bathe.
+If in doubt, don’t go in the water.

-Carbon Monoxide (CO) is a chemical compound of carbon and oxygen.
-It has no colour, taste or smell and is extremely poisonous.
-Gas stoves, fires and boilers, gas powered water heaters, paraffin heaters, solid fuel powered stoves, boilers and room heaters are all capable of producing CO if not appropriately installed and maintained.
-You can tell if a gas appliance is working correctly by observing the flame.
-A yellow/orange flame is evidence of possible CO presence.
-A ‘healthy’ flame should be crisp, vibrant and blue.
+Carbon Monoxide (CO) has no colour, taste or smell and is extremely poisonous.
+Gas stoves, fires and boilers, gas powered water heaters, paraffin heaters, solid fuel powered stoves, boilers and room heaters are all capable of producing CO.

 Symptoms of CO poisoning can easily be confused with flu, severe headaches, nausea, dizziness, general lethargy.
 Severe CO poisoning makes the body turn a cherry-red colour.
 If you suspect CO poisoning get out into fresh air as quickly as possible and call for medical help.
 If you can, open doors and windows.